Aurora (1789 ship)

 Aurora was launched at Whitby in 1789.
 Between 1799 and 1806 she made four voyages as a whaler to the British southern whale fishery.
 She was last listed in 1809 with stale data since her whaling voyages.

 Career

+There is some ambiguity around Aurora's launch year.
+Neither the Register of Shipping (RS), nor Lloyd's Register (LR) provided one.
+The most complete account of Whitby vessels gave her launch year as 1789, with owner F. Easterby.

-Aurora first appeared in the Register of Shipping (RS) in 1800 with J.Bevan, master, Mellish & Co. owner, and trade London–South Seas.
+Aurora first appeared in the RS in 1800 with J.Bevan, master, Mellish & Co. owner, and trade London–South Seas.
 It gave her origin simply as "British", and stated that she had undergone a thorough repair.
 By the 1802 volume the RS showed Auroras master as Massey, her origin as Whitby, and her having undergone the thorough repair in 1799.

-Aurora first appeared in Lloyd's Register (LR) in 1802 with S. Macey, master, Millen & Co., owner, and trade London–Southern Fishery.
+Aurora first appeared in LR in 1801 with S. Macey, master, Millen & Co., owner, and trade London–Southern Fishery.

 Peter Mellish owned Aurora for all four of her whaling voyages.